lee2sman/nosebook/_posts/2018-02-14-internet-18-manifesto.md

 ![Michael Manning Apple Casual](http://speedshow.net/wp-content/uploads/2016/02/speed-show-la-manifesto_24576789953_o-640x426.jpg)

 It's 2018 and I am taking stock of my own artwork, sketches and prototypes, both web-based and otherwise.
 I am increasingly presenting works online or as interactive forms made in a web browser and presented live.
-For example, I recently performed [Livecoding A Storm](http://acehotel.com/calendar/newyork/helen-tusman-and-watson-trio) with Campbell Watson, and some of the work I created was performed via a web browser, presented fullscreen and projected in fornt of an audience.
+For example, I recently performed [Livecoding A Storm](http://acehotel.com/calendar/newyork/helen-tusman-and-watson-trio) with Campbell Watson, and some of the work I created was performed via a web browser, presented fullscreen and projected in front of an audience.
 But I am also thinking about the private parts of the web.
 I don't mean the dark web but instead using the platform of a web browser as a digital notebook and sketchbook.

 # Some Manifestos